-This appendixes provides supplementary materials to the main paper.
-In Section \ref{sec: transient analysis proofs}, we provide all the technical proofs omitted from the main paper.
-In \ref{sec: para_robust}, we test the robustness of GOLiQ with respect to key algorithmic hyperparameters.
+This Supplementary Material provides supplementary materials to the main paper.
+In Section \ref{sec: transient analysis proofs}, we give all the technical proofs omitted from the main paper.
+In Section \ref{sec: para_robust}, we test the robustness of GOLiQ with respect to key algorithmic hyperparameters.
 In Section \ref{sec: cmp_Tim}, we compare GOLiQ to the online learning method in \cite{Huh2009}.
 In Section \ref{sec: AddNum}, we report additional numerical studies.
 To facilitate readability, we formally summarize all notations in Table \ref{tab: notation table} including all model parameters and functions, algorithmic hyperparameters, and constants in the regret analysis.

-\subsection{Proofs}
+\section{Proofs}

-\subsubsection{Proof of Lemma \ref{lmm: uniform bound}}
+\subsection{Proof of Lemma \ref{lmm: uniform bound}}